ovh/docs/pages/cloud/ovhcloud-connect/occ-howto-api/guide.en-gb.md

 * Being connected on [OVHcloud API](https://api.ovh.com/console){.external}.
 * Having [created your credentials for OVHcloud API](https://docs.ovh.com/gb/en/customer/first-steps-with-ovh-api/){.external}.

+## Instructions

-## Vrack insertion
+### Vrack insertion

 This first step is mandatory: the service must be configured within a vRack to enable the configuration.

-The following call check that service is available:
+The following call checks that the service is available:

 > [!api]
 >